2023 SAFF U-17 Women's Championship

-The 2023 UEFA Assist U-17 Women's Championship is the 5th edition of SAFF U-15 Women's Championship, an international football competition for women's under-17 national teams, organized by SAFF in collaboration with UEFA.
-The tournament will be held in Bangladesh from 20 to 28 March 2023.
-Five teams from the region will take part.
+The 2023 UEFA Assist U-17 Women's Championship was the 5th edition of SAFF U-17 Women's Championship, an international football competition for women's under-17 national teams, organized by SAFF in collaboration with UEFA.
+The tournament was played in Bangladesh from 20 to 28 March 2023.
+Five teams from the region took part.

-Nepal is the defending champion having won the previous 2022 edition title for the finished top of the league table.
+Nepal was the defending champion having won the previous 2022 edition title for the finished top of the league table.

 Player eligibility

-Players born on or after 1 January 2007 are eligible to compete in the tournament.
+Players born on or after 1 January 2008 are eligible to compete in the tournament.
+Each team has to register a squad of minimum 16 players and maximum 23 players, minimum two of whom must be goalkeepers.